shini2311/SQL-PROJECT/README.md

  • Pricing and quantity patterns
 </ol>

 <h2>5.
 Key Insights from the Analysis</h2>

-Based on the SQL analysis and dataset evaluation, the following insights were identified:
+<b> Based on the SQL analysis and dataset evaluation, the following insights were identified:</b>

 1️⃣ Strongest Performing Product Categories